Randwick suburb profile

 Randwick property market performance

 Sales activity has been robust, with 26 houses and 79 units sold in the past three months.
-Units are selling faster than houses, with a median of 34 days on the market compared to 50 days for houses, suggesting a higher demand for units.
+Units are selling faster than houses, with a median time on market of 34 days compared to 50 days for houses, suggesting a higher demand for units.

 The rental market in Randwick has seen varied changes over the last 12 months.
-While the average rent for houses has remained stable, unit rents have increased by 9%, reflecting a growing demand for rental units in the area.
+While house rents have remained stable, unit rents have increased by 9%, reflecting a growing demand for rental units in the suburb.

 Randwick demographics